elcriz/ADHDo/README.md

 11. **Manage tags** by accessing "Manage tags" from the hamburger menu
 12. **Access user menu** by clicking the hamburger menu icon (top right)
 13. **Switch tabs** between "Open" and "Completed" todos

+### Smart Todo Ordering
+- **Auto Top Insertion**: New todos automatically appear at the top of the list with order 0
+- **Existing Todo Shift**: All existing open todos are pushed down when a new todo is created
+- **Manual Reordering**: Use drag and drop to manually rearrange todos as needed
+- **Subtask Positioning**: Child todos (subtasks) remain grouped under their parent regardless of order

 ### Drag & Drop Reordering
 - **Mobile**: Touch and hold a todo item for 200ms, then drag to reorder